nsun94/Engineering_4_notebook/README.md

 <img src= "https://github.com/nsun94/Engineering_4_notebook/blob/main/Screen%20Shot%202021-01-24%20at%208.44.47%20PM.png" width = "400">

-### Reflection
+### Description

+The goal of this assignment is to create a program that prompts the user to enter 3 values to plug into the quadratic formula.
 This assignment was pretty hard, I was familiar with arrays from my CS class but I just had to get used to them on python.

 [Code Link](https://github.com/nsun94/Engineering_4_notebook/blob/main/Quadratic%20Solver%20Code)

+## String Splitter

+### Description